xy69/equipment-mod/README.md

 Start client with `gradle runClient`.

-Format the code with `gradle spotlessApply`
+Format the code with `gradle spotlessApply`.

 ## Features